 About the Program

-The Distance Education Veterinary Technology Program (DEVTP) started more than ten years ago as a joint effort by Cedar Valley College and the American Animal Hospital Association.
+The Distance Education Veterinary Technology Program (DEVTP) started more than decade ago as a joint effort by Cedar Valley College and the American Animal Hospital Association.
 As part of the Dallas County Community College District (DCCCD), Cedar Valley College (CVC) has offered a campus-based, AVMA-accredited veterinary technician program since 1978.

 In September 1998, the CVC/AAHA Distance Education Veterinary Technology Program enrolled its first students, and in September 2001, it was accredited by the AVMA.
 The college's distance learning program enrolled close to 1,000 students in 2009.